marcellodibello/BayesianNetworksInPhilosophy/index.md

 ### April 5 - Guest speaker: [Jonathan Herington](https://jherington.com/), Causal Models and Algorithmic Fairness

-**Note the change of time: the talk by Stephan Hartman starts at 10 AM (AZ time) and will end at 11:30 AM.
-Class will reconvene at 3PM and end at 4PM for a discussion among ourselves about the talk**.

 Preparatory readings:

 - Richard Scheines, [An Introduction to Causal Inference](https://www.cmu.edu/dietrich/philosophy/docs/scheines/introtocausalinference.pdf)